My Fight for a New Taiwan

 Lu Hsiu-lien (Annette Lu) is a graduate of National Taiwan University, the University of Illinois, and Harvard Law School.
 She was vice president of the Republic of China from 2000 to 2008 and currently is president of Green 21 Taiwan Alliance.
 Ashley Esarey , a former journalist, held the An Wang Postdoctoral Fellowship at Harvard University and currently is visiting assistant professor of political science and East Asian studies at the University of Alberta.

 "It is rare to read a political memoir that is so self-aware and candid, and where the subject becomes such a striking individual to the reader.
 Lu's immense energy, organizing skills, and ability to twist arms come across very clearly. . . .
-[My Fight for a New Taiwan is] not only about Lu's gaining high office in a democracy, but also about how she mightily helped to found that democracy."
+[My Fight for a New Taiwan is] not only about Lu's gaining high office in a democracy, but also about how she mightily helped to found that democracy.This is a highly personal, powerful, and at times moving self-portrait by a remarkable woman whose sheer personality, determination, and courage transformed her from the daughter of a shopkeeper in Taoyuan County to the first female elected vice president of Taiwan."

 -Ross Terrill, author of Mao: A Biography; The New Chinese Emperor; and Madame Mao: The White-Boned Demon